 Why not try it again?

-And then it was used for the nefarious purpose also of getting, you know, spying on the Trump campaign and getting Pfizer warrants based on unverified, uncorroborated, Hillary Clinton bought and paid for Russian lies that have now been debunked.
+And then it was used for the nefarious purpose also of getting, you know, spying on the Trump campaign and getting FISA warrants based on unverified, uncorroborated Hillary Clinton bought and paid for Russian lies that have now been debunked.

 It's terrible.

-And the fact that nobody's being held responsible to date, I think we're going to get there, is beyond frustrating considering the level of of deep concern that Mueller and his team have about taxi medallions and you know, decades old tax returns and and loan applications from years gone by.
+And the fact that nobody's being held responsible to date, I think we're going to get there, is beyond frustrating considering the level of deep concern that Mueller and his team have about taxi medallions and, you know, decades-old tax returns and loan applications from years gone by.

-So we haven't found anything Russian that uh in this whole thing, but there's plenty of rush of you know dirt that was pushed during the election.
+So we haven't found anything Russian in this whole thing, but there's plenty of Russia, you know, dirt that was pushed during the election.

 Well, exactly.

-And like you said, nobody's in held accountable.
+And like you said, nobody's been held accountable.

-Yeah, well, listen, I'm telling you this this vote matters.
+Yeah, well, listen, I'm telling you, this vote matters.

 This vote matters big time.